Disarmament of Hezbollah: 5 September

-On 5 September 2025 the government met to review the Lebanese army plan for state control over all weapons, mainly Hezbollah's.
+On 5 September 2025, the government met to review the Lebanese army plan for state control over all weapons, mainly Hezbollah's.
 At the end of the meeting, PM Nawaf Salam declared that the government accepted the army's plan presented by General Rodolphe Haykal.
 The approval was done even though all 5 Shi'ite ministers walked out of the meeting in protest of the government's stance.

-According to Lebanese information minister Paul Morcos, the army will implement the plan even though its limited capacity of personnel and capabilities.
-Labor Minister Mohammad Haidar said that any decisions made without the involvement of Shi‘ites would be invalid, pointing to Lebanon's system of sharing power among different religious groups.
+According to Lebanese Information Minister Paul Morcos, the army will implement the plan even though it has limited personnel and capabilities.
+Labor Minister Mohammad Haidar said that any decisions made without the involvement of Shi'ites would be invalid, pointing to Lebanon's system of sharing power among different religious groups.

-The roadmap presented to the Cabinet on 5 September 2025, has 5 phases:
+The roadmap presented to the Cabinet on 5 September 2025 has 5 phases: